ReinforcementLearning-RUG/ReinforcementLearning-tutorials/README.md

 ## Getting started

 You can run the notebooks through google colab.
-Alternatively you can clone the repository and set up a local virtual environment (described below).
+Alternatively you can clone the repository and set up a local virtual environment.

 ### Prerequisites